Let’s Talk About Spoken English Features

 Spoken English skills aren’t just for school tests.
 They’re for life.
 Job interviews.
 Making friends.
 Standing up for what you believe in.
 When your child learns to speak with confidence now, it helps them forever.

 Spoken English features, those “ums,” pauses, and casual words, are totally normal.
 Everyone uses them!
 But with a little practice and the right guidance, your child can learn to control them.
-They can speak clearly, confidently, and proudly.
+They can speaking English clearly, confidently, and proudly.

 Imagine this: